yakasov/HardPlus/README.md

 ## Structures

-5/10 End Crystals are now guarded in The End (from 2/10).
+5/10 End Crystals are now guarded in The End (from 2/10)

+The chance for a village to generate as abandoned is roughly 33% (from 2%)

+The End Portal will never spawn with any eyes in, requiring all 12 to be obtained

 ## World